alussana/TrieSUS/README.md

 ## Algorithm

-The algorithmic problem was discussed in this [StackOverflow question](https://stackoverflow.com/questions/63514798):
+The algorithmic problem that TrieSUS is intended to solve was discussed in this [StackOverflow question](https://stackoverflow.com/questions/63514798):

 > *[...]*
 >